 The + or − signs mark the success or refusal of the co-events used to restore elements to a previous state.
 See co-event discussion below.

 The mousepoint event fires when the mouse moves from one element to another and stops.
 By definition, the properties and methods of the mousepoint event include all of the standard mouse event fields.
-The relatedTarget field holds the target of the previous mousepoint event, if there was one, and is null otherwise.
+The relatedTarget field holds the target of the previous mousepoint event.
 Notice that the relatedTarget and target fields are never equal, as the mousepoint event occurs only when pointing to a new target.